kdheepak/kdheepak.github.io/content/23-technical_writing.md

 ![Tabular LaTeX example [@_wikibooks]](images/table.png)

+Markdown by itself may not be as powerful as LaTeX.
+But its easy to write easy to read syntax and open standard format make it a ideal candidate for writing.
+You can write in Markdown once, and have documents generated in a multitude of formats later - pdf, docx, slides, html etc.
-Fortunately there is a solution for this, but before that we need to take a look at how to convert Markdown to the various document formats.
+Let us look at how to convert a Markdown file to other formats.

 # Pandoc - A swiss army knife